jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl245.md

   - S02E22, "Beyond Life and Death" (optional, but I recommend watching the last ten minutes to help contextualize season 3.)
   - S03E01, "Part 1" & S03E02, "Part 2" (aired as one continuous episode)
 - *Read*:
-  - Kirsty Fairclough, Michael N. Goddard, and Anthony N. Smith, ["'I’ll See You in 25 Years': The Return of Twin Peaks and Television Aesthetics"](http://sensesofcinema.com/2016/twin-peaks/return-of-twin-peaks/).
+  - Kirsty Fairclough, Michael N. Goddard, and Anthony N. Smith, [“'I’ll See You in 25 Years': The Return of Twin Peaks and Television Aesthetics”](http://sensesofcinema.com/2016/twin-peaks/return-of-twin-peaks/).
 (I recommend skimming the essays in this *Sense of Cinema* [special feature](http://sensesofcinema.com/category/twin-peaks/).)

 <small>*NB*: I recommend viewing *Twin Peaks* throughout the semester, since it's a substantial undertaking even in this highly abbreviated version.
 I'll distribute recommendations for timing screenings in the first few weeks of class.</small>